Discover the benefits of internal PR, real-world examples, and how modern intranet software can support it.

 Internal PR also becomes necessary when companies need to align their employees’ actions and behaviors with the organization’s goals and values.
 By effectively communicating the company’s vision, objectives, and strategic direction, internal PR ensures that employees understand their roles in achieving organizational success.
 This alignment enhances employee motivation, collaboration, and a sense of shared purpose.

 Internal PR can play a pivotal role in shaping and nurturing a strong corporate culture.
-By regularly sharing success stories, highlighting employee achievements, and promoting values and initiatives, you can reinforce the desired culture and fosters a sense of community, loyalty, and pride among employees.
-This contributes to higher employee retention, attraction of top talent, and a positive employer brand.
+From simply naming your intranet to reflect your internal brand, to regularly sharing success stories, highlighting employee achievements, and promoting values and initiatives, you can reinforce the desired culture and fosters a sense of community, loyalty, and pride among employees.
+This contributes to higher employee retention, attraction of top talent, and a positive internal brand.

 7 real-world internal PR examples from major brands

 When companies want to enhance their brand reputation and amplify their messages, internal PR is useful for engaging and informing employees so they can become powerful brand advocates.